toolleeo/cli-apps/README.md

 * [mdcat](https://github.com/swsnr/mdcat) - cat for Markdown
 * [mdt](https://github.com/robolab-pavia/mdt) - MarkDown in the Terminal.
 A markdown viewer with themes defined by JSON files and interactive mode to open links and word-wrapping adaptable to the terminal width.
 * [medium-cli](https://github.com/djadmin/medium-cli) - Medium for Hackers - Read [medium.com](https://medium.com/) stories in the terminal.
-* [mplayer](http://www.mplayerhq.hu/design7/news.html) - One of the most popular video/audio players around
+* [mplayer](http://www.mplayerhq.hu/design7/news.html) - One of the most popular video/audio players around, plays most audio and video formats (using ASCII characters) in the shell, provides a GUI for graphical visualization.
 * [mpv](https://mpv.io/) - A cross-platform media player with many features such as frame timing, MKV chapters and subtitles.
 It is a responsive video player with minimal layout customizable with themes.
 A good alternative media player to VLC since it can handle almost all the media formats as VLC, but using much less resources.
 * [Newsbeuter](http://newsbeuter.org/) - "The Mutt of RSS Feed Readers": Newsbeuter is an open-source RSS/Atom feed reader for text terminals.
 Has great configurability and vast number of features, making it a slick and fast feed reader that can be completely controlled via keyboard.
 * [Newsboat](https://newsboat.org/) - An RSS/Atom feed reader for the text console.
 It's an actively maintained fork of Newsbeuter.